-New Mexico Subsurface Data & Core Libraries
+New Mexico Subsurface Data, Core & Cuttings Libraries

 We allow samples of cores to be taken provided that at least one-half of the core remains for future examination and that copies of any analytical reports be shared with us.
 All sampling must be approved beforehand.
 In addition to the cores, location information, geophysical logs, drillers' logs, and other material are available for many holes.

 A box of slabbed core from a natural gas reservoir in the San Juan Basin of New Mexico.

 More than 4,000 cores donated by over 100 different companies and other organizations are ready for examination.
 More than 540,000 ft (100 miles!) of drill core are present in our collection.
 The age of units in these cores ranges from Precambrian to Holocene.
 Archived core is representative of oil, gas, coal, mineral, geothermal and water exploration wells in New Mexico.
 A map showing the locations of cores in our collection may be found in this Earth Matters article.
 An Excel spreadsheet of the core in our collection can be accessed here (core list).
 Companies and individuals who wish to donate core to the Core Library are asked to call or write.